-Unfortunately the Google translate function does not allow anymore larger sections of text to be translated.
-Google has blocked the translations of larger sections of text.

-You can probably still translate one or two times, then an error message will come, blocking further translation on that day.
+The Google translate function does not allow anymore larger sections of text to be translated.
+You can probably translate one or two times, then an error message will come, blocking further translation on that day.

-We refer you to the official languages of the Synthesis repertory and also to all the other repertories, concepts and reference documents available in many languages.
+We refer you to the official languages of the Synthesis repertory and also to all the other repertories, concepts and reference documents available in many language.